bozito1716/ReqRes-API-testing-Postman/README.md

 Feel free to open issues, fork the repository, and create pull requests.
 Contributions are welcome!

 - **License**
-his project is open-source and available under the MIT License.
+this project is open-source and available under the MIT License.